aci-ref/facilitation_best_practices/images/01-testing-images.md

 start to engage with the user base.
 This might include doing the
 following:

->* Requisitioning business cards.
+>* Requisitioning business cards
->* Developing an online presence (on the ACI website/social media stream).
+>* Developing an online presence (on the ACI website/social media stream)
->* Introducing yourself in a newsletter article.
+>* Introducing yourself in a newsletter article
->* Giving a presentation to administrators/staff.
+>* Giving a presentation to administrators/staff
->* Giving a seminar to users.
+>* Giving a seminar to users
->* Sending an announcement to a mailing lists.
+>* Sending an announcement to a mailing lists
->* Posting an announcement on the institution’s website.
+>* Posting an announcement on the institution’s website

 <table style="background-color:#EBF5FB">
 <tr>